breinbaas/breinbaas.github.io/docs/_posts/2021-04-25-geolib-geometry.md

 z_combined = layers_left + layers_right]
 ```

-is a way to combine two lists so we append all elements from layers_left and layers_right
+is a way to combine two lists so we add all elements from layers_left and layers_right

 ```python
 [[l[0], l[1]] for l in layers_left + layers_right]